cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-ellipses.md

 It is used for road sign annotation etc.

-Before starting, you need to select the `ellipse` on the controls sidebar.
+First of all you need to select the `ellipse` on the controls sidebar.

 ![](/images/image239.jpg)